Advanced History & Theory 2 PG (9781.3)

 2. UC graduates are global citizens - think globally about issues in their profession

-This unit provide a critical and comprehensive understanding of the contemporaneity of architecture.
+This unit provides a critical and comprehensive understanding of different housing themes considering the discourse of modern architecture.

 Equivalent units7631 Architecture History and Theory PG